scribe/ds3_java_sdk/README.md

 * The BP API is ill suited for the M&E space due to it's complixity.
 A more streamlined, completly asynchronous, solution will better fit the needs of M&E customers.

 ## Use Cases
-* Customer has Diva with Avid PAM
+1. Customer has Diva with Avid PAM
-* Customer has Flashnet with Avid PAM
+1. Customer has Flashnet with Avid PAM
-* Customer has Diva with Avid MAM
+1. Customer has Diva with Avid MAM
-* Customer has Flashnet with Avid MAM
+1. Customer has Flashnet with Avid MAM
-* Customer's need a way to deliver content via FTP/SMB
+1. Customer's need a way to deliver content via FTP/SMB
-* Customer's want insight into which assets are on which Tapes
+1. Customer's want insight into which assets are on which Tapes
+1. Partners developing their own integrations with Black Pearl
+1. Partners developing their own integration with Black Pearl using Partial File Recovery for Media Assets

+## API Design
+The primary interface for moving data will be via the Escape Pod's API.
+As such the file transferring interface is the most important part of the API.
+Without an easy way to suppor the above use cases, Escape Pod will not be successful, and will not provide the kind of usability that our customer's and partners need.

+### File Transferring
+File Transferring should be Asynchronous and should hide all details of the BP API.
+At no point should we expose Blobs or Chunks to users of this API.
+Being Asynchronous means that we'll need to be able to read content that is stored in SMB shares (using UNC paths), Avid's Isis/Nexus storage system, and via FTP.